 7. Does a colleague feel the same way?

 There is every chance a colleague also wants to discuss flexible hours.
 They may be in a similar position to you, or perhaps they are a working mum who wants to spend more time at home.
 Discussing a job share as a solution could prove beneficial.

-Written by Marc Lockley, a negotiation coach, is a regular contributor to Saga online and the writer of a fortnightly consumer column for Guardian online called 'the Negotiator'.
+Marc Lockley, a negotiation coach, is a regular contributor to Saga online and wrote a fortnightly consumer column for Guardian online called 'the Negotiator'.